Cleveland Heights High School

-Cleveland Heights High School (commonly known as Heights, Heights High or Heights High School) is the senior high school of the Cleveland Heights-University Heights City School District, located in Cleveland Heights, Ohio, United States.
+Cleveland Heights High School is the senior high school of the Cleveland Heights-University Heights City School District, located in Cleveland Heights, Ohio, United States.

 History

 Cleveland Heights High School was established in 1901 by the Cleveland Heights Board of Education.
 The building that is currently being used opened in 1926.
-The student population was 1,772 as of the 2018-2019, school year with 15.02 student/teacher ratio.
+The student population was 1,772 as of the 2018–2019, school year with 15.02 student/teacher ratio.
 The student body is mostly African-American, with 75 percent identifying themselves as such, and Caucasian (15%), multiracial (6%), Hispanic (3%), and Asian (2%) minorities.

-Heights athletic teams play in Division I.
+Heights athletic teams play in Division I. After 94 years in the Lake Erie League as one of the conference's founding members, Heights began competing in the Greater Cleveland Conference starting with the 2023–2024 school year.

 The school is known for its strong music departments, including the Vocal Music Department (VMD) which includes A Cappella, Men's and Women's Barbershop, Singers, and Men and Women's choruses.
 The Heights Gospel Choir was founded in 1974, and remains active as an extracurricular ensemble.
 The Instrumental Music Department (IMD) consists of the Heights High Symphony, Symphonic Winds, Symphonic Band, Concert Band, Concert Orchestra, Marching Band, Jazz Lab, and Jazz Band.
 During the 1960 and 1970s, Heights High's music programs were nationally recognized, with the Choir and Orchestra considered among the best in the country.
 For a number of years, world-renowned musicians performed with the Orchestra.
 The Heights Band & Orchestra Parents organization and Heights Choir Parents Organization played a major role in promoting music and making Heights High synonymous with the highest quality music.
 The Heights High Symphony, Symphonic Winds and Jazz Ensemble competed in the 2007 Heritage Festival in Chicago, Illinois, culminating with an award ceremony at Medieval Times where the Symphony Orchestra, as well as the Jazz Ensemble, received Gold (or Superior) ratings.

 The life stories of 48 graduates of Cleveland Heights High School are featured in the book Every Tiger Has a Tale, written by Gary Stromberg, a 1968 graduate of the school.

 In 1991, the school won the 23rd National High School chess tournament.
 The team consisted of Andy Gard, Joshua Jex, Ari Singer and Wenning Xing.
 Xing also tied for the second place individual spot with a score of 6.0 out of seven, and Waitzkin (of Searching for Bobby Fischer fame) took first place with 6.5 out of seven.

 In the summer of 2015, the building began going under major renovations.
-The building re-opened on August 21, 2017, and the students used the original building for the 2017-2018 school year.
+The building re-opened on August 21, 2017, and the students used the original building for the 2017–2018 school year.
 The students used the Wiley campus for the 2015-2016 and 2016-2017 school years.